michioxd/michioxd-blog/src/content/blog/02-how-to-completely-skip-initial-setup-in-bbqnx/index.md

 ![Extracted files](./01.png)

-To easily work with the files, I recommend renaming them to something more descriptive.
+To make working with the files easier, I recommend renaming them to something more descriptive.
 I will rename them to `OS.signed` and `Radio.signed`.

 ### Step 2: Unpack the Core OS File

 The `.signed` file containing the OS is a QCFM archive.
 We will use the `bb10mt` command-line tool to unpack it.

-1. Open a Command Prompt or PowerShell terminal in the folder where you downloaded and unzip the `bb10mt.exe` file.
+1. Open a Command Prompt or PowerShell terminal in the folder where you downloaded and extracted the `bb10mt.exe` file.
 You can open the terminal by holding down the Shift key and right-clicking in the folder, then selecting "Open PowerShell window here".
 2. Run the following command.
-The `-c` flag tells the tool which path of the file you want to unpack.
+The `-c` flag tells the tool the path of the file you want to unpack.

 ```bash
 bb10mt.exe unpack -c "path\to\your\OS.signed"